 A 60Hz monitor is a standard display that has been around for years.
-The refresh rate on this type of monitor will never go above 60 frames per second, which means only the most basic games can be played in full detail and at their best with no problems.
+The refresh rate on this type of monitor will never exceed 60 frames per second, meaning only the most basic games can be played in full detail and at their best with no problems.

-The higher this number, the smoother things will look during gameplay and any type of fast motion.
-On the other hand, a 60Hz monitor can sometimes look choppy and pixelated during any type of fast motion.
+The higher this number, the smoother things will look during gameplay and fast motion.
+On the other hand, a 60Hz monitor can sometimes look choppy and pixelated during any fast motion.

-These monitors are typically very affordable, so they are good if you just want to get into gaming and don’t have a lot of money.
+These monitors are typically very affordable, so they are good if you want to get into gaming and don’t have much money.

 What is a 75Hz Monitor?

-A 75Hz monitor means that your computer’s graphics card has the ability to update the screen up to 75 times per second (75fps).
+A 75Hz monitor means your computer’s graphics card can update the screen up to 75 times per second (75fps).

 This number refers to how many images or frames are shown on the screen every second.
-The higher this number, the smoother things will look during gameplay and any type of fast motion.
+The higher this number, the smoother things will look during gameplay and fast motion.

-A 75Hz monitor has the same resolution as a 60Hz monitor, but it can handle more graphics on screen at one time without any problems.
-This means you are going to be able to play some pretty intense games and have a really fun experience while you’re at it.
+A 75Hz monitor has the same resolution as a 60Hz monitor, but it can handle more graphics on screen simultaneously without any problems.
+This means you can play some pretty intense games and have a fun experience while at it.

-These types of monitors are typically more expensive than the 60Hz monitor, but they are worth the money if you want to get into gaming and don’t mind spending some extra cash for a better overall visual quality.
+These types of monitors are typically more expensive than the 60Hz monitor.
+Still, they are worth the money if you want to get into gaming and don’t mind spending extra cash for better visual quality.

 Benefits of Higher Refresh Rates